deduce-dev/dac-man/docs/install/conda.md

 conda env create --file environment.yml && conda activate dacman-env
 ```

+!!! tip
+    This will install only the dependencies needed for Dac-Man's core functionality.
+[These additional instructions](../../install/dependencies) describe how to install dependencies for all of Dac-Man's built-in plug-ins in a single step.

 ## Testing the installation

 After the installation is complete, verify that the environment is active: